markgw/uh-nlp19/docs/day7/index.md

 > take a dot product of a matrix and vector.
 Looking
 > at the diagrams on the lecture slides might also help.

-Normalize the count vectors by the document length and perform the same relevance ranking.
+Normalize the count vectors of the doc-term matrix by the document length and perform the same relevance ranking.

  * Does it produce the same results?
- * **Submit your answers**
+ * **Submit your answers.
+Include the dot products of the query with the unnormalized and normalized doc-term matrices.**

 ### Exercise 2.2: Using TF-IDF to weight words